SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

-# Implementing Neural Networks with Numpy for Absolute Beginners - Part 1: Introduction
+# Neural Networks with Numpy for Absolute Beginners - Part 1: Introduction

 ##### In this tutorial, you will get a brief understanding of what Neural Networks are and how they have been developed.
 In the end, you will gain a brief intuition as to how the network learns.